Clutter has crept back into your life, and you’re disappointed in yourself for letting it happen.

 I want to finish this post by acknowledging a trap I’ve come across on my minimalist journey.

 When I first started getting into minimalism, each change I made felt monumental.
-Maša and I transformed our lives by implementing the strategies discussed above, over a six month period.
+My wife Maša and I transformed our lives by implementing the strategies discussed above, over six months.

-While it’s true that we occasionally fall into a clutter-rut, many of the times Maša and I were subconsciously pushing our minimalism to another level, unknowingly.
+While it’s true that we occasionally fall into a clutter-rut, many of the times we were subconsciously pushing our minimalism to another level, unknowingly.

 When you live a minimalist lifestyle for so long, simplicity becomes the norm.
 And when you hit adversity, sometimes the tendency is to blame how you’re feeling on physical and mental clutter.